pramodx/ngrx-rest-app/README.md

-## Reactive RESTful Angular 2 application with ngrx store
+# Reactive RESTful Angular 2 application with ngrx store

 A RESTful master-detail application built using Angular 2 and [ngrx store](https://github.com/ngrx/store).

+## Prerequisites
+You will need to have [Git](https://git-scm.com/) and [Node.js + NPM](http://nodejs.org) installed on your machine.
+You will also need to install the `typings` NPM package globally via `npm i -g typings`.

-### Getting Started
+## Getting Started
 There are two main parts to this application.
-The first is the server which we are using `json-server` to simulate a REST api.
-The second part is the Angular 2 application which we will use `webpack-dev-server` to display.
+The first is the server for which we are using `json-server` to simulate a REST api.
+The second part is the Angular 2 application which we will use `webpack-dev-server` to build and display.

-To get started run the commands below.
+To get started, run the commands below.

 ```
+# Download the code
 $ git clone https://github.com/simpulton/ngrx-rest-app.git
 $ cd ngrx-rest-app

+# Install dependencies
+$ npm i

+# Install typescript definitions
-$ npm install
+$ typings install

+# Build the app
 $ npm start
 ```